Wine, hard cider, a bliss-out spa—and juicy, sweet apples

 Things to do

 Places to Eat & Drink

 Autumn in Gold Country means clear blue skies, fiery red grapevines, and an invigorating snap in the air.
 It’s apple season too, with more than 30 orchards and farms dotting the area east of Placerville, about a 2-hour drive east of San Francisco, known as Apple Hill.
 Visit u-pick farms and roadside stands centered around the tiny hamlet of Camino to sample tart Granny Smiths, thin-skinned Galas, and other varieties, many grown by a new generation of farmers.
 (Find them on this map.)
-Not to be missed is a local treat—cider doughnuts—that have delighted generations of sweet-toothed visitors to places like Boa Vista, Rainbow Orchards and Apple Ridge Farms, among many others.
+Not to be missed is a local treat—cider doughnuts—that have delighted generations of sweet-toothed visitors to places like Fudge Factory Farm, Rainbow Orchards and Apple Ridge Farms, among many others.

 Featured Apple Hill

 Cruise along the Golden Chain Highway to discover gourmet eateries, classic inns, hilltop wineries, and all sorts of history